Hamas hands over remains of 3 Israeli hostages under Gaza ceasefire deal

 The centre is organised in full compliance with the requirements of the Fédération Internationale de l’Automobile (FIA) and is considered a benchmark for media infrastructure at major international sporting events.

 The Azerbaijan Grand Prix attracts global attention every year.
-In 2024, 86 million viewers watched the race live, while over 3.9 billion people engaged with the event across various platforms.
+In 2024, 86 million viewers watched the race live, while more than 3.9 billion people engaged with the event across various platforms.

 With the thrilling atmosphere of the Baku circuit, intense sporting competition, and broad participation from international media, the 2025 Azerbaijan Grand Prix is expected to generate significant global interest.